Frequently Asked Questions

 A: If you have been designated as an excess teacher in need of reassignment, you will be asked to complete a transfer/reassignment information form that will request specific information about your school, grade level and subject preferences.

 Q: What if a teacher leaves my campus after I have been reassigned?
 May I go back to my original campus?

 A: Teachers who are placed at another campus via the Excess process may be recalled to their campus if a position opens at a later date.
-(The recall period is open until June 15th) It is not mandatory for the principal to recall you to the campus nor is it mandatory that you accept a recall.
+It is not mandatory for the principal to recall you to the campus nor is it mandatory that you accept a recall.
 It is simply an option that is available to the principal and yourself.
 Each the district establishes an end date for possible excess recalls.